wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 ## 0.6.0

-optimization: Optimize the directory structure of simple-mind-map source code.
+Breaking change: Adjusted the directory structure of the simple-mind-map source code, Main impact: 1.
+The introduction path of the plugin needs to be modified.
+The constant file path needs to be modified.

 New: 1.Supports one click zoom to fit the canvas function.
 2.Press and hold the Ctrl key to activate the multi selection function on demand through configuration.
+3.Support setting to left click to select multiple nodes and right click to drag the canvas.

 Fix: 1.Fix the issue where holding down the Ctrl key to select multiple nodes does not trigger the click event for the node.